LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real-time-data-for-messaging.md

 ![](/img/agent-manager-messaging-data-1.png)

-OPEN- displays the total number of current open conversations.
+**OPEN -** displays the total number of current open conversations.

-PENDING- displays the total number of conversations pending agent response.
+**PENDING** - displays the total number of conversations pending agent response.

-OVERDUE - displays the total number of conversations that exceeded the target response time.
+**OVERDUE** - displays the total number of conversations that exceeded the target response time.

-SOON TO BE OVERDUE - displays the total number of conversations about to exceed the target response time in 5 minutes.
+**SOON TO BE OVERDUE** - displays the total number of conversations about to exceed the target response time in 5 minutes.

-UNASSIGNED - displays the total number of conversations that are waiting to be assigned to an agent.
+**UNASSIGNED** - displays the total number of conversations that are waiting to be assigned to an agent.

-CSAT- displays the customer satisfaction score, based on surveys that were completed in the last 12 hours.
+**CSAT** - displays the customer satisfaction score, based on surveys that were completed in the last 12 hours.

 ## Real time dashboard for messaging